 How to Use Tea Tree Oil for Hair

-Tea tree is a “neat” oil, which means it’s safe to apply to skin undiluted with little risk of irritation.
-Still, some people may experience an allergic reaction to tea tree oil, so it’s best to do a spot test first to see how your skin will react.
+Tea tree oil is less likely than other EOs to cause skin irritation.
+Still, some people may experience an allergic reaction when using tea tree oil, so it’s best to do a spot test first to see how your skin will react.

-Once you know it won’t cause a reaction, you can apply tea tree oil in a few different ways:
+Once you know it won’t cause a reaction, you can apply tea tree EO in a few different ways:

 Apply it directly.

-Place a few drops of oil (see recipe below) directly on the scalp, and use your fingertips to distribute it evenly throughout hair.
-Leave it on overnight and wash it off in the morning.
+Place a few drops of tea tree hair oil (see recipe below) directly on the scalp, and use your fingertips to distribute it evenly throughout your hair.
+Leave it on overnight, and wash it off in the morning.

-The stimulating action of a scalp massage with tea tree can help bring dandruff under control and keep the scalp healthy.
-Add 3 drops tea tree and 3 drops lavender to 2 teaspoons of melted coconut oil and stir to combine.
+The stimulating action of a scalp massage with tea tree EO can help bring dandruff under control and keep the scalp healthy.
+Add 3 drops of tea tree essential oil and 3 drops of lavender essential oil to 2 teaspoons of melted coconut oil and stir to combine.

 Massage into the scalp, and leave the oil on overnight.
 Shower in the morning and shampoo as usual.